OFFIS-DAI/mango/readme.md

 ## Getting started

-####Creating an agent
+### Creating an agent

-In our first example, we'll create a very simple agent that simply prints the content of all messages it receives:
+In our first example, we create a very simple agent that simply prints the content of all messages it receives:

 ```python